-100 2.1 Free-running models
+2.1 Free-running models

-The standard configurations of the FRMs at 1/4° and 1/12° horizontal resolution used in this study have been setup within the DRAKKAR consortium (e.g. Barnier et al., 2006; Penduff et al., 2007, 2010; Treguier et al., 2014; Marzocchi et al., 2015).
+- 95 The standard configurations of the FRMs at 1/4° and 1/12° horizontal resolution used in this study have been setup within the DRAKKAR consortium (e.g. Barnier et al., 2006; Penduff et al., 2007, 2010; Treguier et al., 2014; Marzocchi et al., 2015).
 The FRM at 1/4° horizontal resolution is referred to here as ORCA025 and has 46 z-levels, with thickness ranging from 6 m at the surface to 250 m at the ocean bottom.
-ORCA025 is forced by the ERA-Interim atmospheric reanalysis product (Simmons

-105 et al., 2007) from the European Centre for Medium-Range Weather Forecasts (ECMWF).
-The ERA-Interim reanalysis provides Winds (W) at 10 m, Surface Air Temperature (SAT) and Surface Air Humidity (SAH) at 2 m, daily Radiative Fluxes

-(RF) and Precipitation (P) fields, which are used to compute 6-hourly turbulent air/sea fluxes using the Large and Yeager (2004, 2009) bulk formulae.
-The integration of this ORCA025 setup was conducted at the University of Reading and is described in Haines et al. (2012) and Stepanov and Haines (2014) as the free control run associated with reanalysis UR025.3, the Marine Systems Modelling group at the National Oceanography Centre, Southampton-(NOCS), and is described in Marzocchi et al. (2015).
-The DRAKKAR Surface Forcing Set 4.1 (DFS4.1) or Set 5.1 (DFS5.1) is employed depending on the time period as shown by Tab.1.
-As detailed in Brodeau et al. (2010), DFS combines elements from two sources: (i) the Coordinated Ocean Research Experiments (CORE) forcing dataset, from which daily RF and monthly P are extracted; and (ii) ECMWF products from which W, SAT and SAH fields are taken.
-As in ORCA025, 6-hourly momentum and heat turbulent fluxes are computed in ORCA0083 following Large and Yeager (2004, 2009).
-ORCA0083 is initialised from Levitus (1998) climatology and applies the same SSS restoring term as in ORCA025.
-Both ORCA0083 and ORCA025 employ a free-slip

-110 and its initial condition is derived from a previous 1/4° run with hydrographic data assimilation (Smith and Haines, 2009).
-A moderate relaxation of Sea Surface Salinity (SSS) is applied towards Levitus (1998) with a time scale of approximately 180 days.
+ORCA025 is forced by the ERA-Interim atmospheric reanalysis product (Simmons et al., 2007) from the European Centre for Medium-Range Weather Forecasts (ECMWF).
+The ERA-Interim reanalysis provides Winds (W) at 10 m, Surface Air Temperature (SAT) and Surface Air Humidity (SAH) at 2 m, daily Radiative Fluxes (RF) and Precipitation (P) fields, which are used to compute 6-hourly turbulent air/sea fluxes using the Large and Yeager (2004, 2009) bulk formulae.
+The integration of this ORCA025 setup was conducted at the University of Reading and is described in Haines et al. (2012) and Stepanov and Haines (2014) as the free control run associated with reanalysis UR025.3, and its initial condition is derived from a previous 1/4° run with hydrographic data assimilation (Smith and Haines, 2009).
+A moderate relaxation of Sea Surface Salinity (SSS) is applied towards Levitus (1998) with a time scale of approximately 180 days. - 4

 The FRM at 1/12° horizontal resolution (ORCA0083) has 75 z-levels.
 Its vertical grid is refined at the surface (1 m for the first level), smoothly increasing to a maximum thickness of 200 m at the bottom.
-The integration of ORCA0083 was performed by
+The integration of ORCA0083 was performed by the Marine Systems Modelling group at the National Oceanography Centre, Southampton, and is described in Marzocchi et al.